Huriyyah Al-Shamrani: Al-Ahli

+Al-Qadsiah

+On 5 September 2026, Al-Qadsiah signed Al-Shamrani to compete with the team in the 2026–27 Saudi Women's Premier League.

 International career

 Huriyyah got her first call-up for the senior national team in February 2023, to participate in friendlies against Indonesia.
 On 22 February 2023, she made her debut for the team against Indonesia.